-In this section I’m going to share with you some cool techniques about utilizing the code we already have created by the Mobirise Builder and styled through the Properties Panel into a custom HTML code with different functionalities.
+In this section I’m going to share with you some cool techniques about utilizing the code we already have created by the Mobirise Website Development Software and styled through the Properties Panel into a custom HTML code with different functionalities.
 The idea is to use the most this that we already have and then combine it into something interesting and new.
 I guess for the less experienced users the words Custom HTML sound kind of scary – at least for me they did at the time, but there is nothing much to worry about – with the vast library of predefined content and the few snippets from this article the most of the work finally comes down to coping and careful pasting parts of code in place.
 I believe the most difficult code typing task would be to track few words “three” and replace them with “four” “five” and so on – also a great way for a no-coder to take a glimpse to the website from the inside.

 With the snippets below I tried covering most of the functionality I’ve been missing, but I’m sure once you get the idea if you don’t find what you need neither here or at the Predefined Blocks you will most successfully be able to set it up yourself.
 Just don’t forget to share your success with the Mobirise community in order to help a fellow Mobirise user with similar issue.

 As we all know a lot of content or especially plain text can bore the user to a point to browse away from your site and never to come back.
 This of course is not what we want.
 This is where collapsible panel groups come in aid.
 You could place almost any predefined block’s content and thus save some space.
 How – actually much easier than you think.